How to Identify and Address Complicated (Prolonged) Grief

 What Can Loved Ones Do to Help?

 Having social support is key to helping with adaptation.
-Active listening can be a good approach to help a grieving person.
+Research supports that bereavement support groups and peer support can help people feel less isolated and may reduce the risk of prolonged grief disorder (Rodriguez-Villar et al., 2024).
+Active listening can be a helpful approach for a grieving person.
 Active listening starts with asking how someone who is grieving is feeling and letting them guide the direction of the conversation.
-It’s important not to interrupt, but rather to be encouraging and responsive with positive feedback and focus closely on what the bereaved person is saying and feeling.
+It’s important not to interrupt, but rather to be encouraging and responsive with positive feedback, and to focus closely on what the bereaved person is saying and feeling.

 “Don’t push what you think is helpful,” Skritskaya said.
 “Let them take the lead and be sensitive to what they prefer to talk about.”